kevkim-codes/anthos-hydrated-config/docs/platform/clusters.md

 # Environments & Clusters

 Organizations are often challenged with the need to run workloads in different locations for a variety of reasons.
-Additionally administrators are tasked with enabling multiple teams with low friction platforms that allow teams to deploy rapidly throughout multiple life cycles.
+Additionally platform administrators are tasked with enabling multiple teams with low friction platforms that allow teams to deploy rapidly throughout multiple life cycles.
 Anthos incorporates multiple clusters across locations under one comprehensive platform, providing the ability to operate clusters across providers and datacenters, while reducing operational overhead.

 ### Objectives
-In this lab you’ll work with some of the fundamental concepts in Anthos related to creating clusters and grouping them into Environs within your projects.
+In this tutorial you’ll work with some of the fundamental concepts in Anthos related to creating clusters and grouping them into Environs within your projects.

 You’ll learn about: